 Where And How Can I Watch The 2022 GRAMMYs Awards Show Nominations Livestream Event?

-The Recording Academy revealed the nominations for the 2022 GRAMMYs Awards show via the second annual virtual livestream event on Tuesday, Nov.
-23. Rewatch the nominations livestream on live.grammy.com.
+The Recording Academy will reveal the nominations for the 2022 GRAMMYs Awards show via the second annual virtual livestream event taking place Tuesday, Nov.
+23 and available to view on live.grammy.com.

 When Is The 2022 GRAMMYs Awards Show?

-Where Can I Watch The 2022 GRAMMYs Awards Show?
+Where & What Channel Can I Watch The 2022 GRAMMYs Awards Show?

 The 2022 GRAMMYs Awards show will be viewable live on the CBS Television Network and available to stream live and on-demand on Paramount+.

 Where Will It Be Held?